balent/cmdsnake/README.md

     mvn exec:java -Dexec.mainClass="cmdsnake.Main"

 If you are in graphic environment this will start the game in swing-based command line.
-If you would like to run it in actual command line run:
+To start game in actual command line you are using, execute:

     mvn -Djava.awt.headless=true exec:java -Dexec.mainClass="cmdsnake.Main"